Complete Guide To Disney Dining Plans at Disney World

 You Might Spend More On Other Things

-Let’s say you went to Disney World in 2023 and set a daily budget of $100 per person per day during the trip.
+Let’s say you went to Disney World last year and set a daily budget of $100 per person per day during the trip.
 Since there were no dining plans, you set that figure to include food.
-Well, when you go to Disney World in 2024 with a dining plan, are you really going to cut down your daily budget?
+Well, when you go to Disney World next year with a dining plan, are you really going to cut down your daily budget?
 Or are you going to say “well we can afford $100 per person per day during the trip” and then spend that extra money on merchandise and Lightning Lanes?

 You Lose Some Flexibility